bitrix24/b24restdocs/api-reference/bizproc/bizproc-activity/bizproc-activity-delete.md

-# Delete workflow action bizproc.activity.delete
+# Delete action bizproc.activity.delete

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will complete it soon.

 {% endnote %}